Deltasia/ahhhhhhhhhhh/README.md

 Open [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your browser.
 The dashboard shows:

+- **Camera Source** – dropdown to select from available cameras
 - **Latest distance/angles** – real-time measurements for the highest-confidence detection.
 - **Reference** – the stored baseline measurement.
 - **Δ values** – displacement relative to the reference (lateral and forward components).

+### Using Camera Selection

+1. Open the web interface in your browser
+2. Use the **Camera Source** dropdown to see all available cameras
+3. Select a different camera to switch the video feed
+4. Use the refresh button (🔄) next to the dropdown to re-scan for cameras
+5. The interface will show loading feedback while switching cameras

+**Performance Notes:**
+- Camera detection is cached for 30 seconds to improve responsiveness
+- The first camera enumeration may take 2-3 seconds, subsequent calls are nearly instant
+- Use the refresh button if you connect/disconnect cameras

 ### Capturing a reference point